-Port of Cork Picks ADT’s Integrated Security System
+Port of Cork Picks Tyco’s Integrated Security System

-- Ireland's Port of Cork selected ADT for an integration security solution
+- Ireland's Port of Cork selected Tyco for an integration security solution

-- ADT installed n advanced video surveillance and access control system with an automatic number plate recognition solution
+- Tyco installed n advanced video surveillance and access control system with an automatic number plate recognition solution

 - Port management remotely manages all port activity